RunesRepoHub/RRHQD/CONTRIBUTING.md

 ## Licensing

-By contributing to this project, you agree that your contributions will be licensed under the [[project license](https://github.com/RunesRepoHub/RRHQD/blob/Prod/LICENSE)].
+By contributing to this project, you agree that your contributions will be licensed under the [project license](https://github.com/RunesRepoHub/RRHQD/blob/Prod/LICENSE).

 Thank you for contributing to RRHQD!